rishikeshbiradar/Swiggy-Clone/README.md

 # OnlineFoodDelivery
-This is mini Swiggy Clone from frontend development
+This is mini Swiggy Clone Using Frontend Development